 ChartHop’s org chart visualizes your company’s functional structure by color-coordinating teams and departments.

 - Savvy – Grouping people together based on shared knowledge sets and skills ensures departmental expertise.

 - Productivity – Rather than having to train people who aren’t familiar with certain roles, a functional organizational structure equips people to do the work they were hired to do, faster.

-- Understanding - This structure type also makes it clear to everyone -- in and outside of the department -- who owns what in the business.
+- Understanding – This structure type also makes it clear to everyone — inside and outside of the department — who owns what in the business.

 - Disconnect – The bigger businesses become, the more challenging it becomes for different departments to communicate and collaborate with each other.

 - Competition – Rather than focusing on the company objectives, team-specific objectives often take priority, weakening common goals.

 - Hindered growth – As people become experts in their fields, it becomes difficult for them to explore other internal career paths.

 2. Flat Organizational Structure

 Opposite of the functional approach, flat organizational structures often have few, or no, people in middle management.
 In most cases, the chain of command is literally flat — there are less managerial layers, so employees and managers all work on a level playing field.